-Corporación Financiera GNB Sudameris S. A. is a commercial company incorporated by Public Instrument 6428/September 26, 2017 issued by the Notary Office 13 of Bogotá D.C. and its corporate purpose is the performance and execution of all operations, acts and contracts typical of financial corporations, subject to the legal provisions governing said matters in Colombia.
-At December 31, 2023, the Corporation has five (5) subsidiaries, which are:
+Corporación Financiera GNB Sudameris S.A. is a commercial company incorporated by Public Instrument 6428/September 26, 2017 issued by the Notary Office 13 of Bogotá D.C. and its corporate purpose is the performance and execution of all operations, acts and contracts typical of financial corporations, subject to the legal provisions governing this matter in Colombia.
+On December 31, 2024, the Corporation has five (5) subsidiaries, which are:

-- Charleston Hotels Group S. A. S. is a commercial company, registered on February 27, 2019 under number 02429168 of Book IX.
+- Charleston Hotels Group S.A.S. is a commercial company, registered on February 27, 2019 under number 02429168 of Book IX.
 The entity's corporate purpose is the operation of and investment in hotels and in general in tourism projects, in the country or abroad, in which it can acquire real estate and personal property to carry out its activity.
 According to the listing in the Chamber of Commerce on May 17, 2019 under number 02466930 of Book IX, this company absorbed through a merger the foreign company CHARLESTON HOTELS GROUP INC. which was dissolved without liquidation, leaving the new company as owner of the Charleston Bogotá and Casa Medina Hotels operated by the Four Seasons chain; the investment of the Corporation in Panama was canceled and the investment in Colombia remains.
-This entity has the following subsidiary: Hoteles Charleston Bogotá S. A. S., which is a company based in Colombia that operates two hotels in Bogotá. - Namen Finance Limited, identified by number 1995253, registered in the British Virgin Islands, may carry out any lawful business or activity, including trading in goods or commodities, perform any act or engage in any transaction.
+This entity has the following subsidiary: Hoteles Charleston Bogotá S.A.S., which is a company based in Colombia that operates two hotels in Bogotá. - Namen Finance Limited, identified with No. 1995253, with domicile at the British Virgin Islands, and is 97%-owned by the Corporation.
+It may engage in any legal business or activity, including trading in goods or commodities, and it may execute any act or participate in any transaction.
 There are no limitations on the business the company can conduct.
-This entity has the following subsidiary: LGDB LLC, of which it owns 99.9%, is a company registered in the United States that develops real estate businesses. - Manforce Overseas Limited, identified by number 1995256, registered in the British Virgin Islands, may carry out any lawful business or activity, including trading in goods or commodities, perform any act or engage in any transaction.
+This entity has the following subsidiary: LGDB LLC, of which it owns 100%, is a company registered in the United States that develops real estate businesses. - Manforce Overseas Limited, identified with No. 1995256, with domicile at the British Virgin Islands, and is 95%-owned by the Corporation.
+It may engage in any legal business or activity, including trading in goods or commodities, and it may execute any act or participate in any transaction.
 There are no limitations on the business the company can conduct.
-This entity has the following subsidiary: JGK HOLDING LLC, of which it owns 99.9%, is a company registered in the United States that develops real estate businesses. - Inversiones GNB Comunicaciones S.A.S. is a commercial company, registered on March 26, 2019 under number 02439415 of Book IX.
-Its main corporate purpose is the investment in any means of communication or broadcasting, public or private, known or to be known, including but not limited to radio broadcasting, TV, press, magazines, journals, written supplements, outdoor advertising, billboards and Internet. - GNB Holding S. A. S. is a commercial company, registered on October 21, 2019 under number 02517132 of Book IX.
+This entity has the following subsidiary: JGK HOLDING LLC, of which it owns 100%, is a company registered in the United States that develops real estate businesses. - Inversiones GNB Comunicaciones S.A.S. is a commercial company, registered on March 26, 2019 under number 02439415 of Book IX.
+Its main corporate purpose is the investment in any means of communication or broadcasting, public or private, known or to be known, including but not limited to radio broadcasting, TV, press, magazines, journals, written supplements, outdoor advertising, billboards and Internet. - GNB Holding S.A.S. is a commercial company, registered on October 21, 2019 under number 02517132 of Book IX.
 Its main corporate purpose is the creation and capitalization of commercial companies of any kind, the purchase and sale, investment, management and trading of shares, bonds, securities, the execution of any act or contract involving real estate or personal property, as well as the acquisition, disposal, management and investment in real estate, personal property, real estate projects or in companies that develop real estate projects.